ShathaTm/LK-Hadith-Corpus/README.md

 ### If you use this Hadith corpus, kindly site the paper:

-Altammami, S , Atwell, E and Alsalka, A (Accepted: 2019) The Arabic–English Parallel Corpus of Authentic Hadith.
+Altammami, S , Atwell, E and Alsalka.
+'The Arabic–English Parallel Corpus of Authentic Hadith'.
 In: International Journal on Islamic Applications in Computer Science And Technology - IJASAT.
 International Conference on Islamic Applications in Computer Science and Technologies - IMAN 2019, 27-28 Dec 2019.

 ------------------------------------------------------------------------------------------